aboczek/RetroTech/README.md

     </details>
     <br>

-- Sign up for Newsletter
+- Sign up for Newsletter.

     - In footer you have input field, type in your email.
 If your email was in my database it will throw an error that email is already signed for newsletter.
     <details><summary>Picture</summary>